ibm-rtvs/Examples/README.md

 - Go to GitHub project [https://github.com/ibm-rtvs/Examples](https://github.com/ibm-rtvs/Examples) and select *Download ZIP*
 - Unzip on a computer which has the following prerequisite software installed
-	- Rational Integration Tester v6.0.1
+	- Rational Integration Tester
-	- Rational Integration Platform Pack v6.0.1
+	- Rational Integration Platform Pack
-	- Rational Integration Tester Agent v6.0.1
+	- Rational Integration Tester Agent
-	- Rational Test Control Panel v6.0.1
+	- Rational Test Control Panel

 All examples assume that the prerequisite software was installed with the default options.
 Most notably
+- Software is at Version 6.0.1, or above
+- All software is installed on the same computer
 - Rational Test Control Panel port is 7189
 - HTTP proxy port is 3128